 - Place your floss in between two teeth.
 Use upward and downward gliding motion against the side of your teeth to clean.
 Do not push into the gums and make sure to use gentle movement to avoid any difficulty or pain.

-- When the floss reaches the base of your tooth just above your gum, curve the floss in C shape to access the space between your gum and tooth on both sides.
+- When the floss reaches the base of your tooth just above your gum, curve the floss in a C shape to access the space between your gum and tooth on both sides.

 - Make sure to repeat this treatment for cleaning all of your teeth.

-- Keep moving on from dirty to clean sections of the floss by reeling in dirty section on a finger of one hand and loosening the clean part from the other hand.
+- Keep moving on from dirty to clean sections of the floss by reeling in the dirty section on a finger of one hand and loosening the clean part from the other hand.